Q: When is it appropriate to seek an osteopath rather than a GP?

 Q: What's the difference between a chiropractor and osteopath and who do you go to for what?

 A: Although this is a common question I am asked, I have yet to perfect an answer to it that I am happy with as, let’s face it, it is a biased opinion.
 I can say that we both treat musculoskeletal conditions but we may go about treating it slightly differently.
 What is more important is that you are happy with how they treat you, their explanations for your problem and the evidence they cite.
 If it seems far-fetched, it probably is!

-Q: What’s the difference between an Osteopath and Physiotherapist and when you should visit one rather than another?
+Q: What’s the difference between an Osteopath and Physiotherapist ?

 A: Very similar to the answer above but will depend on if you see a private or public health physiotherapist.
 Like osteopaths, private physiotherapists have the luxury of having more time to assess, examine and treat you.
 They will also provide hands-on treatment and exercise advice.
 Unfortunately, to no fault of their own, NHS physiotherapists have less time and cannot be as specific with their treatments but still provide an invaluable service to those in post-surgery rehabilitation.
 Some physiotherapists, osteopaths and chiropractors may also be trained in acupuncture, K-taping, ultrasound therapy and/or electrotherapy and may use them depending on your needs.
 But again, see answer above!

 Q: What does an osteopath do differently to a masseuse?